The Paladin Leveling Guide for Mists of Pandaria

 - First Aid is occasionally useful, for those times when you just don’t want to spend the mana on a heal, but it’s far from essential, especially in Cataclysm and beyond.
 It does give you something to do with all that cloth, though, and you can troll your buddies by bandaging them instead of healing them.

 - Inscription might be a decent money maker on your server, but it takes a bit of work.
-This skill has a pretty nice shoulder enchant and will be making all of the shoulder enchants in Mists of Pandaria.
+This skill will be making all of the shoulder enchants in Mists of Pandaria and onward.
 You’ll be able to make everyone’s glyphs and a few other useful items, such as books, cards, staves, and more.

-- Tailoring has little use, other than a nice cloak enchant (max of 4k attack power) and a flying carpet.
+- Tailoring has little use for you other than a flying carpet.